Cargill/splinter-docs/docs/0.5/references/cli/splinterd.1.md

 `--oauth-client-secret OAUTH-CLIENT-SECRET`
 : Specifies the client secret for the OAuth provider used by the REST API.

+`--oauth-openid-url OAUTH-OPENID-URL`
+: OpenID discovery document URL for the OAuth provider used by the REST API.
+  This option is required when `--oauth-provider openid` is used.

 `--oauth-provider OAUTH-PROVIDER`
 : Specifies the OAuth provider used by the REST API.
-Accepted values: `github`.
+Accepted values: `github`, `openid`.

 `--oauth-redirect-url OAUTH-REDIRECT-URL`
 : Redirect URL for the OAuth provider used by the REST API.